atelierbram/syntax-highlighting/atelier-schemes/README.md

 ![demotiles for Sulphurpool colorscheme](http://atelierbram.github.io/syntax-highlighting/assets/img/svg/atelierschemes-demotiles-sulphurpool_1200x300.svg)

-demotiles for Sulphurpool colorscheme

 ## Lakeside
 Base color for Lakeside is blue, which means bluish colors for the background.
 [More info](http://atelierbram.github.io/syntax-highlighting/atelier-schemes/lakeside)

 ![demotiles for Lakeside colorscheme](http://atelierbram.github.io/syntax-highlighting/assets/img/svg/atelierschemes-demotiles-lakeside_1200x300.svg)

-demotiles for Lakeside colorscheme

 ## Seaside
 Base color for Lakeside is green, which leads to greenish colors for the background.